Harold L. Washington

 -- November 14, 2014

-Photo of some members of the Mayor Harold Washington Legacy Committee attending a Harold Washington library ceremony at which Chicago mayor Rahm Emanuel commemorated a plaque to be mounted on the exterior of that library in honor of Mayor Harold Washington.
-The Mayor Harold Washington Legacy Committee was instrumental in getting that plaque project launched.
+Members of the Mayor Harold Washington Legacy Committee attended a Harold Washington Library ceremony at which Chicago Mayor Rahm Emanuel dedicated a plaque now mounted on the exterior of the building.
+The Mayor Harold Washington Legacy Committee was instrumental in launching that plaque project.